 - 1/4 cup cream sherry

-- 1/2 cup lightly packed, roughly chopped basil, washed and dried
+- 1/2 cup lightly packed fresh basil, washed and dried, roughly chopped

-Remove any out green leaves from the cauliflower and then cut it in half.
-Then cut out the tough portions of the stem.
+Remove any outer green leaves from the cauliflower and then cut it in half.
+Cut out the tough portions of the stem.

 Now we're going to grate or "rice" the cauliflower.
 You can do this a few different ways: If you have a food processor, you can use the grater attachment OR the blade attachment.
 If you use the blade attachment, be careful not to blend it too long -- turn the machine off as soon as the cauliflower is in tiny pieces (the size of rice grains or bread crumbs).
 You can also use a hand held grater -- this takes longer and more muscle, but will do the job.
 Set the grated cauliflower aside.